seanreed1111/sql-recipes/recipes.md

 The COUNT( ) function actually has two forms.
 The form we’ve been using, COUNT(*), counts rows.
 The other form, COUNT( expr ), takes a column name or expression argu- ment and counts the number of non-NULL values.
 The following statement shows how to produce both a row count for a table and a count of the number of non-NULL values in one of its columns:
 SELECT COUNT(*), COUNT(mycol) FROM mytbl;
-The fact that COUNT( expr ) doesn’t count NULL values is useful for producing multiple counts from the same set of rows.
+The fact that COUNT( expr ) doesn’t count NULL values is useful for producing multiple counts FROM the same set of rows.
 To count the number of Saturday and Sunday trips in the driver_log table with a single statement, do this: mysql> SELECT
 -> COUNT(IF(DAYOFWEEK(trav_date)=7,1,NULL)) AS 'Saturday trips',
 -> COUNT(IF(DAYOFWEEK(trav_date)=1,1,NULL)) AS 'Sunday trips'